Maximize your tax refund by getting ahead of this year’s filing changes in the U.S.

 Charitable Donations Changes

-For taxpayers who itemize their deductions, they can also deduct 100% of the adjusted gross income (AGI) in their qualified charitable contributions.
-Previously, taxpayers could only deduct a range of 20% to 60% of AGI, depending on the type of contribution and category of a charitable organization.
+For individuals who itemize their deductions, they can write off up to 60% of the adjusted gross income (AGI) as a qualified charitable contribution.
 Remember, you can use the IRS’s Tax Exempt Organization Search tool to see the categories and if a potential charity is registered.
 Generally, most religious, environmental, animal, educational, and health-related charities qualify.

 For more tax credits small business owners should know about, click here.